marlon-rodrigues/SDC-Behavioral-Cloning-P3/writeup_report.md

 The overall strategy for deriving a model architecture was to derive a model that could scale well with big amounts of data as well as perform a good job on keeping the car on the track when on autonomous mode.

 My first step was to use the Network provided on the lectures describing the model with center images only.
 The Network performed reasonably good, but it could not scale - with a small set of data, the network was able to keep the car on the track for a few turns.
 However, when I tried to use more data to increase the performance the network wasn't able to handle it.
-The network consisted a Keras lamba layer, a cropping layer, and 2 convolution and max-pooling layers.
+The network consisted of a Keras lambda layer, a cropping layer, and 2 convolution and max-pooling layers.

 In order to scale the Network I decided to use Keras generators.
-With the generator in place, the network was able to handle big amounts of data, but that didn't improve it enough to make it work.
+With the generator in place, the network was able to handle big amounts of data, but that didn't improved it enough to make it work.

 I then decided to try the NVIDIA Network.
 After implementing it and adjusting it to the correct input and normalization data, I was able to get much better results, with the car staying on track for much longer, but that was still not totally satisfactory.
 I then decided to use the left and right images to improve the network.
-I was able to get much better results but still not sufficient to complete a total lap around the track.
-Next I decided to augment the data by adding the fliped images/measurements to the array of training data.
+I was able to get much better results but still not sufficient to complete a full lap around the track.
+Next, I decided to augment the data by adding the fliped images/measurements to the array of training data.

 With that in place the results improved considerably.
-Next I applied a correction factor to the side cameras measurements, as most of the side cameras steering measurements were set to zero.
+Next, I applied a correction factor to the side cameras measurements, as most of the side cameras steering measurements were set to zero.
 I played around with different values until I found a correction value that provided the best results.

 To combat the overfitting, I use the "Adam" optimizer to adjust the learning rate.
 I also split the data between training and validation sets.